balena-io-experimental/i2c-nodejs/README.md

-## A Simple Server with Node.js Express
+A simple i2c sensor example for resin.io devices.

-This is a simple skeleton Express server project that works on any of the [resin.io][resin-link] supported devices.
+===

-This project simply serves up `"Hello World!"` on port `:80` of your resin.io device.
+This is a simple node.js project that uses [i2c-bus](https://www.npmjs.com/package/i2c-bus) to get data from a [VLNC4000 proximity & light sensor](https://www.adafruit.com/products/466).
+It is made to be generic and act as base for any i2c sensor integration.
+It should work on any of the [resin.io][resin-link] supported devices, you just need to make sure i2c is enabled in the kernel and know the i2c bus number for you device.
+For some of our boards, this is done automatically, take a look at [setup-i2c.sh](/setup-i2c.sh) for more info.

 To get this project up and running, you will need to signup for a resin.io account [here][signup-page] and set up a device, have a look at our [Getting Started tutorial][gettingStarted-link].
 Once you are set up with resin.io, you will need to clone this repo locally:
 ```